-If your insoles are removable, then be sure that they fit snugly back into place or you could end up causing yourself a great deal of discomfort.
+If your insoles are removable, then be sure that they fit snugly back into place, or you could end up causing yourself a great deal of discomfort.
 Insoles can often wear down over time, contorting and no longer holding their position within your shoe.

-Don’t Always Trust the Label
+Don’t Always Trust Shoe Label Symbols

 Always take the extra time to evaluate the tread, fitment, shape, and additional factors such as how secure the heel cap is, as well as how high the heel seat is cut, to ensure the best possible comfort and realistic non-slip design.

 While you’re shopping for dress shoes, make sure you check both the inner and outer portions for good non-slip quality.
-Using the tips you have received here, you’ll now know to find shoes with non-slip features both for the bottom of your feet and the bottom of the shoe as you walk.
+Using the tips you’ve received here, you’ll now know to find shoes with non-slip features both for the bottom of your feet and the bottom of the shoe as you walk.
 Once you’ve found the perfect pair of shoes, you’ll be able to look good and feel comfortable in them.